djohn06/w6_javascript_fundamentals/03_variables_and_visability/challenge/correct_the_code.md

 ```

 ## Answer:
 The issue is the lack of brackets over 'greeting + name'.
-The output should be, instead:
+The input to the console should be, instead:

 ```javascript
 console.log(greeting + name);